 TOUR DEPARTURE POINT AND TIME Hôtel Le Morgane, Chamonix, France, after breakfast ACTIVITY LEVEL This tour is one of our Guided Walking Adventures, rated challenging, with an average of 6 to 7 hours of hiking per day, very limited options, and only short transfers due to the inn-to-inn nature of this itinerary.
-There are significant ascents and descents averaging 2,600 and 2,400 feet, respectively, per day, typically sustained over 2 to 3 hours on switchback trails.
-The highest walking altitude on tour is 8,370 feet.
+There are significant ascents and descents averaging 2,600 and 2,200 feet, respectively, per day, typically sustained over 2 to 3 hours on switchback trails.
+The highest walking altitude on tour is 8,300 feet.
 The footing is uneven, with hikes on single-track trails with loose rocks, gravel, and roots that can be slippery when wet.
 Your guides set a steady yet comfortable pace to maximize your appreciation for this Alpine environment.
 Walking sticks and hiking boots (not shoes) are highly recommended.
 This itinerary offers limited time for non-walking activities, except for a rest day in Courmayeur, and is perfect for guests interested in daylong hikes.
-INCLUSIONS - " Two expert, local guides (for groups of 8 or more), with you 24/7 - " All meals except for one lunch and one dinner; local wine or beer included with dinners - " All accommodations (with private bathrooms except for one or possibly two nights) while on tour - " Transportation from the meeting point to the departure point - " Entrance fees and special events as noted in the itinerary - " Destination information (weather, visa requirements, etc.) and other travel assistance available 24/7 provided by One Call International - " The unbeatable and cumulative experience of the Country Walkers staff LET THE JOURNEY BEGIN Prior to your adventure you will be asked to sign a Passenger Participation Agreement and you will receive: - " Luggage tags - " List of travel companions and guide biographies GRATUITIES Gratuities for all hotels, meals, and services that are included in your tour price will be paid by Country Walkers.
+INCLUSIONS - " Two expert, local guides (for groups of 8 or more), with you 24/7 - " All meals except for one lunch and one dinner; local wine or beer included with dinners - " All accommodations (with private bathrooms except for one or possibly two nights) while on tour - " Transportation from the meeting point to the departure point - " Entrance fees and special events as noted in the itinerary - " Destination information (weather, visa requirements, etc.) and other travel assistance available 24/7 provided by One Call International - " The unbeatable and cumulative experience of the Country Walkers staff LET THE JOURNEY BEGIN Prior to your adventure you will be asked to sign a Guest Acknowledgment of Risk and you will receive: - " Luggage tags - " List of travel companions and guide biographies GRATUITIES Gratuities for all hotels, meals, and services that are included in your tour price will be paid by Country Walkers.
 Should you wish to tip your Country Walkers guide(s), the standard in the industry ranges from \$10 to \$15 per person, per guide, per day (or \$20 to \$30 per couple, per guide, per day), and can be paid in USD or local currency.
-Traveling To and From Your Tour If you are interested in reserving the optional Flight + Tour Combo and pre- or post-tour extensions, please refer to the attached itinerary for more details.
+Traveling To and From Your Tour If you are interested in reserving the new optional Flight + Tour Combo and pre- or post-tour extensions, please refer to the attached itinerary for more details.
 TOUR MEETING POINT AND TIME Hôtel Le Morgane, Chamonix, France, 8:00 a.m. (after breakfast) Your guide(s) will be wearing a Country Walkers shirt.
 Please be dressed for hiking.
-Important luggage note: Please limit your on-tour luggage to one mediumsized bag and one small carry-on (as noted on page 37 below), because of a weight restriction of 15 kilograms per person (33 pounds) with our luggage carrier on narrow mountain roads.
-You may leave luggage you do not need during the tour at Hôtel Le Morgane (which is the night 8 on-tour hotel) and retrieve it on the last night of the tour.
+(You may leave luggage you do not need on tour at this meeting hotel and retrieve it on the last night of the tour).
 MOST CONVENIENT AIRPORT Geneva International Airport (GVA), Geneva, Switzerland gva.ch/en GETTING TO THE MEETING POINT You may arrive at the Geneva airport and depart directly for the French town of Chamonix.
 Optional stop in Geneva: If you plan on spending time in Geneva prior to the tour, from the airport you may reach the city center by train, public bus, or a taxi from the airport.
-The 2 /2-mile taxi journey costs 30-35 CHF (or 25-29 euros, which are also accepted).
+The 2.5-mile taxi journey costs 30-35 CHF (or 25-29 euros, which are also accepted).
 Traveling to Chamonix: